themehunk/th-advance-product-search/README.txt

 ====== TH Advance Product Search ========
 Contributors: ThemeHunk
 Author URI: : https://www.themehunk.com/
-Tags: woocommerce, variation swatches, woocommerce attributes, woocommerce variation, woocommerce variation swatches Requires at least: 4.8
+Tags: woocommerce, product, post, page, search, category Requires at least: 4.8
 Tested up to: 5.8
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will replace default swatches to professionally styled and colourful swatches.
+Th Advaced Product Search plugin is a powerful AJAX search plugin which will display search result for Product, post and pages.
+This plugin will search Search across all your WooCommerce products ( product title, content, categories, ID and sku ) .
+Plugin comes with user friendly settings, use shortcodes and widget to showcase your search anywhere in your site.
+It also supports Google analytics to monitor your website visitor.

 == Description ==

-TH Advance Product Search is a Free easy to use Swatches Plugin.
+TH Advance Product Search is a Free easy to use Search Plugin.

 **Key Features:-**